ebp-nor/workshop-2024/day3_comparative_genomics/GO-enrichment.md

 * CAFE5 output (in git repo)

-> To download the gff files:
+> To download the gff files from saga to your laptop:

 ```
 mkdir downloads